QingweiMeng1234/project_2/README.md

       val durationSeconds = (endTimeMillis - startTimeMillis) / 1000
       println("BJKST Algorithm.
 Bucket Size:"+ args(2) + ".
 Trials:" + args(3) +".
 Time elapsed:" + durationSeconds + "s.
 Number of successes: "+ count)
   ```
-We used binary search in command line to estimate width.
+We used binary search in command line to estimate width on a smaller data set first.
 The smallest width that we can achieve 95 successes is 50.
+Then we run this algorithm through the entire data set to see if the success is around 95 times.
+And it works.
 #### Result
 Platform |Width|Depth| Time |  Estimation
 ---------|-----|-----|------|------------